Inland Revenue Authority of Singapore: Incorporation of IRAS

 On 1 September 1992, the Inland Revenue Authority of Singapore (IRAS) was established by legislation as a statutory board under the Ministry of Finance.
 With this conversion, IRAS was incorporated by the Inland Revenue Authority of Singapore Act to take over the functions previously performed by the Inland Revenue Department.

 The conversion was to give IRAS the autonomy and flexibility to manage its personnel and financial resources.

 Taxes administered by IRAS

 As the Singapore Government's principal revenue collection body, IRAS collects Income Tax, Goods and Services Tax (GST), Property Tax, Estate Duty, Betting and Sweepstakes Duties, Stamp Duties and Casino Tax.
 Blogging is taxable in Singapore if it constitute gains or profits from a trade or a business under section 10(1)(a) of the Income Tax Act 1947 (ITA).

+To foster innovation, the tax framework also includes generous incentives, such as enhanced tax deductions for qualifying research and development (R&D) expenditures under To foster innovation, the tax framework also includes generous incentives, such as the enhanced tax deductions for qualifying research and development (R&D) expenditures under Section 14D of the Income Tax Act 1947.

 The other tax types in Singapore which are not collected by IRAS are: